-As of December 31, 2019, we have issued letters of credit totaling approximately \$5.4 million related to the electric transmission services for FPU's electric division, the firm transportation service agreement between TETLP and our Delaware and Maryland divisions and our current and previous primary insurance carriers.
-These letters of credit have various expiration dates through August 22, 2020.
-There have been no draws on these letters of credit as of December 31, 2019.
+As of December 31, 2020, we have issued letters of credit totaling approximately \$4.8 million related to the electric transmission services for FPU's electric division, the firm transportation service agreement between TETLP and our Delaware and Maryland divisions and our current and previous primary insurance carriers.
+These letters of credit have various expiration dates through October 5, 2021.
+There have been no draws on these letters of credit as of December 31, 2020.
 We do not anticipate that the counterparties will draw upon these letters of credit, and we expect that they will be renewed to the extent necessary in the future.
-The outstanding letters of credit as of December 31, 2019 also included those issued to support the operations of our divested subsidiary, PESCO.
-As a result of the sale of assets and contracts for PESCO, letters of credit related to PESCO will be terminated early or expire without being renewed in 2020.